-2.1 Propulsion and lift system

-The quadrotor is a Vertical Takeoff and Landing (VTOL) rotorcraft which is propelled by four rotors.
-Unlike a helicopter, a quadrotor does not require a separate propeller to negate the angular momentum generated by the movement of the driving propeller/s; this is due to the fact that, in a quadrotor, a set of two propellers is made to rotate clockwise while the other set is made to rotate anticlockwise.
-Hence the net angular momentum about the centre is zero.

-The vehicle can be flown in square or diamond configuration, in diamond configuration the pitch/roll axes are the diagonals between the propellers.
-In such a configuration only two propellers are involved in causing pitch/roll at any point of time.
-In a square configuration the directions of forward pitch and forward roll are as marked in the diagram above.
-Pitch (positive) is achieved by reducing the angular velocity of two propellers (A and B) and increasing the velocity of the other two propellers (C and D), whereas, Roll (positive) is achieved by increasing velocities of propellers A and D and reducing the velocities of B and C.

-2.2 Stability Augmentation systems :

-The quadrotor, by nature, is an aerodynamically unstable system.
-It hence demands to be one that is mechatronic in nature with its dynamics being controlled by PID generated signals.
-The inputs to the PID loops are the readings from the IMU which consists of three gyro-meters and a triple axis accelerometer.
-The raw readings from the sensors are mapped onto tilt angles which are then compared to the desired setpoint.
-The preset PID constants are then used to calculate the required output to the motor at a frequency of 1 kHz.
-The control loops ensure that the vehicle achieves a desired attitude with minimal error.
-The loops for Pitch, Roll and Yaw are implemented on the ARM7 processor of the Pelican and are tuned off-the-shelf.

-Figure 3: PID control system architecture

-Command = Bias Value + $$K_P_E e(t) + K_i \int_0^t e(T) dT + K_d \frac{d}{dt} e(t)$$

-Navigation & Path Planning

-SLAM

-SLAM is an acronym for the Simultaneous Localization and Mapping algorithm.
+2.2 Parrot AR Drone The Parrot is a relatively cheap of the shelf quadrotor drone, weighing less than 500 grams in total.
+The parrot is far more agile and lighter than the Asctec Pelican, however although it does contain an internal computer, it is closed off to developers.
+Access is only possible via the provided API.
+Hence, no custom onboard algorithms can be run on the ArDrone.
+It is for this reason the Parrot is slaved to the Asctec Pelican.
+The Parrot contains a variety of sensors inbuilt into the quadrotor, including a 6DOF MEMS, Optical Flow Sensor, a Sonar Altimeter and two cameras.
+The drone provides accurate quadrotor state via sensor fusion between the altimeter, IMU and optical flow sensor.
+The ARDone has exceptional stability and is used as faux appendage for the Asctec Pelican.
+Navigation & Path Planning SLAM SLAM is an acronym for the Simultaneous Localization and Mapping algorithm.
 It consists of multiple parts; landmark extraction, data association, state estimation, state update and landmark update.
 The algorithm estimates the apparent change in position of landmarks (unique regions) between the current scan and the map assuming the surroundings to be stationary.
 The vector opposite to this one represents the change in position of the vehicle.
 "Global" coordinates hence calculated are used to generate a map of the environment.
 Therefore, the map and coordinates are simultaneously estimated from each other.
 We use the Hector SLAM approach to the Simultaneous Localization and Mapping problem, a robust and efficient algorithm with good integration with the ROS framework.
 The Hector SLAM solution uses a 2D grid map representation which is updated using a scan matching approach.
 The algorithm has low runtime requirements and can run with an update rate of 40Hz all the while reducing the computation required as compared to other solutions to the SLAM problem.
 The system uses odometry data, along with the scan matching approach to result in a very robust estimation of pose of the vehicle.
-The input used for solving the SLAM problem are laser scans from the liar as well as odometry data from the IMU and a secondary scan matching module; the robot state as estimated by the navigation filter.
+The input used for solving the SLAM problem are laser scans from the lidar as well as odometry data from the IMU and optical flow from the PX4FLO; the robot state as estimated by the navigation filter.
+Subsequently all sensor readings are fused using a 6DOF EKF, so as to provide an accurate guess of the quadrotors state.
 Data provided by the navigation filter is used for transformation of laser scans to take into account the attitude of the laser scanner and vehicle during acquisition of scans.
 To enable autonomous cumulative mapping so as to take into account earlier made maps, a feature based map merging system has been developed.
 The robot detects SURF features for the estimated map, after which a registration approach is then used to arrive at a common coordinate frame for all pose states.

-Figure 3 : Hector Mapping

-Path Planning
+We have used the same basic SLAM algorithm as our last attempt, however with further improvements and modifications to address the changes to our overarching system.
+Unlike our previous attempt the SLAM algorithm will be working onboard, hence sensor data needed to be Page 5 of 15 slightly filtered so as to reduce the load on our processor.
+Secondly, due to insufficient computation available to the ARDrone, all slam modules were run on the Asctec, however since no LIDAR was provided to the ARDrone, localization was done relative to the Asctec Pelican via visual markers and accurate state information provided by the Drone.